Coding and Documenting with Qualcoder

 Auto-coding features, which can be also referred as in vivo, verbatim coding, literal coding use exact phrases or terms from participants’ responses, enabling researchers to highlight key themes and concepts directly from the data.
 While this method can be effective for preliminary and first cycle coding, researchers should be aware of its potential drawbacks as the primary method.
 This approach can result in a loss of insight, as context may be overlooked.
 Additionally, auto-coding often oversimplifies the data, focusing on specific terms rather than capturing broader themes.

-Additional features in the Coding Panel
+Additional Features in the Coding Panel

 You may also edit text using the blue pencil (proceed with care as this are irreversible) and export your coded files with the list of codes in html, odt or txt.
 Caution in clicking the red X, that will erase all your coding efforts for that particular file.